Ryanair is known as one of the cheapest airlines to fly around the world. But, it has notoriously high fees.

 But, is Ryanair so bad that I’d pay 2 – 3 times the price to fly with another airline?
 No, it’s not that bad either.

 There is a place for Ryanair in this world.
 Just as there is for buses between Paris to London at €20 vs €100 on the train.
 It’s like my old Datsyn 120Y that got me from A – B but didn’t have air conditioning.
-Flying Ryanair os not her most comfortable, or glamorous or but it does the job.
+Flying Ryanair is not the most comfortable, or glamorous or but it does the job.